mjsamberg/courses/webdev/javascript/frameworks/jquery.md

 course: "webdev"
 unit: 9
 ---
 In the last unit, we reviewed JavaScript.
 JavaScript is an incredibly powerful language with a lot of capability and function.
 To make JavaScript easier to work with, _libraries_ are used.
 A library is a pre-made set of commands that can be included in your JavaScript.
 These are typically shortcuts where others have written functions for you that you can include in your JavaScript.
 Contrast this with _frameworks_ which tend to have more "opinions" - there are helper functions in the JavaScript, but also concrete methods for how they need to be implemented.
 Bootstrap is an example of a framework - Bootstrap has helper classes, but also very specific opinions about how they should be implemented.
+JavaScript libraries **augment** JavaScript, meaning that they utilize JavaScript to add additional features that are easy to use.
+Everything a library does can be done manually by writing the JavaScript by hand, but the libraries just save time (jQuery, for example, is tens of thousands of lines of code that don't have to be manually written).

 ## Adding JavaScript to HTML
 Before we begin discussing writing JavaScript, we have to actually talk about file structure.
 Like CSS, JavaScript can be written inline, or it can be placed in a separate file.
 For example, you can include JavaScript in a ```<script>``` tag as follows: